Aktiia vs Omron: How Do They Compare?

 High blood pressure is a growing problem.
-According to the World Health Organization, the number of people living with hypertension globally has doubled to 1.28 billion since 1990.
+According to the World Health Organization, the number of people living with hypertension globally in 1990 was 650 million, by 2019 already 1.3 billion people were suffering from high blood pressure.
 But the good news is that, thanks to new research and technology, monitoring and managing the condition is now easier than ever.

 The emergence of wearable blood pressure monitors has been particularly exciting.
 Small and discreet, these smartwatch-like devices let you easily track your blood pressure at home, with a range of extra features to help you understand and take control of your health.